icdfa/soc-training-program/Module-6-Threat-Hunting-and-Cyber-Threat-Intelligence/Labs/Week-21-Lab-Developing-a-Threat-Hunt-Hypothesis.md

 # Week 21 Lab: Developing a Threat Hunt Hypothesis

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Develop a threat hunting hypothesis based on a real-world threat scenario.
+- Identify the data sources required to test a threat hunting hypothesis.
+- Formulate search queries to search for evidence of malicious activity.
+- Understand the importance of a structured approach to threat hunting.

 ## 1. Objective

 In this lab, you will practice developing a threat hunt hypothesis based on a real-world threat scenario.
 This is a critical first step in the threat hunting process.